 then a "Ratings Event" shall be deemed to have occurred with respect to a Party.

-"Credit Rating" shall mean, with respect to any entity, the rating assigned to such entity’s unsecured, senior long-term debt obligations (not supported by third party credit enhancements) by Standard & Poor's Rating Services, a division of McGraw-Hill Companies Inc. or a successor (“S&P”), Moody’s Investors Service or a successor (“Moody’s”) or any other rating agency agreed by the parties.
+"Credit Rating" shall mean: (1) with respect to Party A, the rating assigned to such entity’s unsecured, senior long-term debt obligations (not supported by third party credit enhancements) by Standard & Poor's Rating Services, a division of McGraw-Hill Companies Inc. or a successor (“S&P”), Moody’s Investors Service or a successor (“Moody’s”) or any other rating agency agreed by the parties; (2) with respect to Party B, the corporate credit rating then assigned by S&P or the issuer rating then assigned by Moody's or any other rating agency agreed by the parties.

 "Performance Assurance" shall mean financial security in an amount satisfactory to the Demanding Party.
-X may provide financial security, in the form of either cash or Letter(s) of Credit; or with respect to Party B, financial security may also mean a limited guaranty from Exelon Holding Co. ("Exelon") provided that Exelon has a Credit Rating that is at least equal to BBB- from S&P (as defined below) and Baa3 (as defined below) from Moody;
+X may provide financial security, in the form of either cash or Letter(s) of Credit; or with respect to Party B, financial security may also mean a limited guaranty from Exelon Corporation ("Exelon") provided that Exelon has a Credit Rating that is at least equal to BBB- from S&P (as defined below) and Baa3 (as defined below) from Moody;

 “Notification”.
 The party with respect to whom the Ratings Event is deemed to have occurred shall promptly notify the other party of the occurrence of such Ratings Event.